Welcome! Let's learn more about orienteering.

 Building on these, orienteering can be done with most any form of transport.
 CROC has offered what we term “Special” events, such as canoe/kayak-O, mountain bike-O, cross-country ski-O, night-O, and long-distance-O, also known as a Rogaine (6 to 24 hour endurance events).
 We're considering pogo stick orienteering, let us know what you think.

 How do I get to the event?

-Our website has Google maps and driving directions for all of our events.
+Our website has a Google map and driving directions for all of our events.
 Once you are close to the event area, look for signs like this to guide you to the registration area.
 (Note: while getting lost on the way to an orienteering event is considered slightly bad form, most of us have done it. :-)

 How long / difficult is the course?

 Most of our meets offer at least three courses of varying difficulties.
 Call them beginner, intermediate and advanced.
 A beginner course is typically between 1 and 2 kilometers, is mostly flat, and has controls that are at easy to find locations such as trail junctions.
 As a beginner, you probably won't break much of a sweat, but you will get the general idea of how orienteering works.
 The exact details of the courses may be seen on the web page for a specific event.

 Note: at the top of your clue sheet (see example below), you'll see a distance in kilometers.
 This is the straight-line, as the crow flies, shortest distance between all control points for your course.
 Because when actually navigating you have to go up, over, and around terrain features, your actual course distance will be longer than the distance shown your clue sheet.
 (A rule of thumb is to translate kilometers to miles to determine the actual distance you will walk.
 For example, of course that is 5 km on the description sheet will translate into about 5 miles of real walking.)

 Meters?!
 Kilometers?!
 What's with all this metric stuff?